 Elasticity

 Elasticity is a central concept in economics, and is applied in many situations.
-Basic demand and supply analysis tells us that economic variables, like price, income and demand, are causally related.
+Basic demand and supply analysis explains that economic variables, such as price, income and demand, are causally related.
 Elasticity can provide important information about the strength or weakness of such relationships.

 Elasticity refers to the responsiveness of one economic variable, such as quantity demanded, to a change in another variable, such as price.